W.L. Smith & Associates Limited

 In 1989, W.L.
 Smith & Associates worked alongside AfterLoss to publish several books.
 To date, over 500,000 copies have been sold across Canada and the United States.
 In 1995 the company began publishing grief recovery material for a California based firm called AfterLoss Inc. The aftercare market had become so explosive at that time, that when the opportunity became available they decided, through their parent company QDC, to purchase the AfterLoss Company.
 That transaction was completed in 1997.
 The company maintains offices in the Los Angeles area with customers across the United States, Australia, and the U.K..

 In late 2000, the AfterLoss Company launched their line of Funeral Stationery, modeled after the W.L.
 Smith line in order to leverage the AfterLoss brand in the U.S. market.
 The response was very positive, and they are establishing their market presence with a large upside potential for growth.

 W.L.
 Smith and Associates Limited are constantly involved in the design and production of new items that enhance funeral service.
 Continually creating benchmark products that have set the standard for others to follow.

-In their close to seventy year history, W.L.
+In their over seventy year history, W.L.
 Smith & Associates Limited has undergone a number of progressions.
 At present the company is exploring opportunities to diversify its interests into new areas including partnering with their sister firms, with global implications.
 In the future, they will continue to generate valuable new ideas and concepts for the advancement and enrichment of Funeral Service everywhere.